Opportunities to exercise leadership skills and abilities are also available at St. Andrews.

 Many opportunities for involvement in social activities are provided for St. Andrews students.
 Catering to a diverse student body, St. Andrews offers something for everyone.
 An array of social events sponsored by residence halls, the Student Activities Union, and other clubs and organizations fill the calendar.
 Movies, parties, dances, athletic events, performing artists, comedians, novelty/variety shows, and intramural competitions are all highly anticipated events.
-GANZA is a week long event held annually every spring with many traditional, fun events scheduled including two nights of live music.
+GANZA is a weeklong event held annually every spring with many traditional, fun events scheduled throughout the week.

 Student groups may elect to host an event on campus in one of several venues:

 The wall is a primary venue for free expression.
 The purpose of “The Wall” is to offer members of the community a venue for expression.
 Community members are allowed to paint on the white surfaces of the wall on the east side of the lake only.

 Painting elsewhere on campus will be considered vandalism and misuse of College property and will be dealt with appropriately.
 Any expression is acceptable as long as it is not a personal/slanderous attack or profane for profanity’s sake.
 The front part of the wall, facing the Belk Center building is reserved at all times for the Student Activities.